 Downloading the templates is easy.
-Simply click on the letter you want, and it will download to your computer.
+Click on the file you wish to use, and save it to your hard drive.
 You can then open it and edit to fit your needs.
 If you need help downloading the template, check out these helpful tips.

 Recommendation for a Co-Worker or Employee